Ichiban Kasuga: Critical response

-Several publications rated Ichiban as among the best video game characters featured in 2020, a year where Like A Dragon saw an international release.
-Giovanni Colantonio from Inverse considered Ichiban to be the best playable protagonist of 2020 because he is allowed to be a naive and flawed character who makes plenty of mistakes, a trait rarely seen in most video game heroes, which led to the best character development of any other character in the industry in his view.
-Hayes Madsen from Screen Rant said Ichiban is the most important protagonist in games for the year 2020, and called him an inspiring character due to his unfailing kindness and warmth of humanity, and that his story arc in Like a Dragon put forward meaningful commentary on the inequalities of society.
-Chingy Nea from Kotaku praised Ichiban as the Yakuza series' most relatable protagonist and one of its best characters, and the main reason why Like a Dragon was a source of comfort and joy for her in late-2020.
-Game Informer ranked Ichiban third place on the publication's list of the top 10 characters of 2020, with Joe Juba commenting that Ichiban's characterization balances the story's tension "with an infectious desire to help the people society overlooks".
-Naming Ichiban one of the best new characters of 2020, Destructoid staff observed that Ichiban managed to fill the void left by Kiryu "with relative ease", and that his immediate popularity with the video game community successfully secures the Yakuza franchise's future in their view.
+Several publications rated Kasuga as among the best video game characters featured in 2020, a year where Like A Dragon saw an international release.
+Giovanni Colantonio from Inverse considered Kasuga to be the best playable protagonist of 2020 because he is allowed to be a naive and flawed character who makes plenty of mistakes, a trait rarely seen in most video game heroes, which led to the best character development of any other character in the industry in his view.
+Hayes Madsen from Screen Rant said Kasuga is the most important protagonist in games for the year 2020, and called him an inspiring character due to his unfailing kindness and warmth of humanity, and that his story arc in Like a Dragon put forward meaningful commentary on the inequalities of society.
+Chingy Nea from Kotaku praised Kasuga as the Yakuza series' most relatable protagonist and one of its best characters, and the main reason why Like a Dragon was a source of comfort and joy for her in late-2020.
+Game Informer ranked Kasuga third place on the publication's list of the top 10 characters of 2020, with Joe Juba commenting that Kasuga's characterization balances the story's tension "with an infectious desire to help the people society overlooks".
+Naming Kasuga one of the best new characters of 2020, Destructoid staff observed that Kasuga managed to fill the void left by Kiryu "with relative ease", and that his immediate popularity with the video game community successfully secures the Yakuza franchise's future in their view.

+Game Informer writer Marcus Stewart said that Ichiban Kasuga was similar to Sora from Kingdom Hearts but Kasuga stands out as more heroic and respected than stylish than Sora who does not make a notable arc in the multiple games he is featured in to the point of being overshadowed by his friends who are recognized as better Keyblade users.
+Stewart believes that Kasuga shows that a cheerful person can still be respectable and Sora needs to be shown in that regards.

-The performances of both Kazuhiro Nakaya and Kaiji Tang as the Japanese and English voices of Ichiban were also praised by Polygon and Atomix.
+The performances of both Kazuhiro Nakaya and Kaiji Tang as the Japanese and English voices of Kasuga were also praised by Polygon and Atomix.
 Anime News Network in particular enjoyed Tang's performance as "absolutely spot-on" due to the multiple expressions he gives to his character.
 RPGFan also regarded Tang as one of the best actors in the entire game based on the impact of his deliveries.